 William has an MFA in acting from the University of Illinois and was in 20 plays before a slight stammer brought on by a bout with viral encephalitis ended his acting career.
+He was trained in directing by Jerzy Antczak, the Oscar-nominated Polish director.
 He has directed 40 professional, amateur, and academic productions, including Stupid F#%king Bird at The Salt Lake Acting Company.
-He was trained in directing by Jerzy Antczak, the Oscar-nominated Polish director.

 William stumbled up to the Dakota Building seconds after John Lennon was assassinated.
-He was fired by big band singer Peggy Lee for blowing a spotlight cue.
-He was held at gunpoint by guards when he broke into the archaeological dig at the Library of Alexandria in Egypt.
+Big band singer Peggy Lee fired him for blowing a spotlight cue.
+Guards held him at gunpoint when he broke into the archaeological dig at the Library of Alexandria in Egypt.
 With little training, he piloted a glider 5,000 feet above Palomar Observatory in California.
 He's lived in a flophouse in Manhattan, a bungalow in Hollywood, a dormitory in China, a flat in London, a beach house in the Gulf of Mexico, and a log cabin in the mountains of Colorado.
-Bill is a Super Lark, a person who automatically wakes up between 3 and 4 every morning.
+Bill is a Super Lark who automatically wakes up between 3 and 4 every morning.